ntdevlabs/tiny11builder/README.md

 Edge,
 OneDrive

+Small tweaks:
+-dark theme enabled by default.
+-some file explorer config turned on: show hidden files, show known file extensions, ...
+-taskbar aligned to the left.

 Known issues:

-1. Microsoft Teams (personal) and Cortana are still here.
-If you find a way to remove them before I find one, feel free to help!
+1. Microsoft Teams is somehow still there.
+Feel free to create a PR if you can fix it!
-2. Although Edge is removed, the icon and a ghost of its taskbar pin are still available.
-Also, there are some remnants in the Settings.
-But the app in itself is deleted.
+2. Although Edge is removed, the desktop icon, a ghost of its taskbar pin, and some remnants in the Settings about it are still showing.
-3. The script is rather inflexible, as in only the builds specified can be modified.
-This is because with each new build Microsoft also updates the inbox apps included.
-If one tries to use other builds, it will work with varying degrees of success, but some things like the removal of Edge and OneDrive as well as bypassing system requirements or other patches will always be applied.
-4. Only en-us x64 is supported as of now.
-This can be easily fixable by the end user, just by replacing every instance of en-us with the language needed (like ro-RO and so on), and every x64 instance with arm64.

-And that's pretty much it for now!
-Thanks for trying it and let me know how you like it!